-Rotate the lug wrench handle clockwise until the wheel is drawn into place against the underside of the vehicle.
-Continue to rotate until you feel the winch mechanism slip, or click three or four times.
-It cannot be overtightened.
-Push against the tire several times to ensure it is firmly in place.
+4. Rotate the lug wrench handle clockwise until the wheel is drawn into place against the underside of the vehicle.
+Continue to rotate until you feel the winch

 NOTE: The winch mechanism is designed for use with the jack extension tube only.
 Use of an air wrench or other power tools is not recommended and can damage the winch.